questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Draw:** Take dice from the stock, roll their values, and add them to the hand.

-- **Equip:** Place an attachment on a unit.
-The attachment's effects end if the unit is removed from the field or the attachment is removed from the unit.
-A player may re-equip any attachments without a unit they control, up to once per turn per attachment.

 - **Evade:** The unit or token is removed from the field (not destroyed) and returns to the field under its owner's control at the end of the turn.
 The unit cannot battle, activate, or be targeted while it is removed.

 - **Fading:** The unit reduces its power by 1 at the start of its controllers turn.